 I invite beliefs that expand.

 I went to yoga and breathed in invitations and exhaled release for an hour and I was feeling good.
-But as I lay down for shavasana I was thinking again about last week-end when I had EA, E and the ex-smoker, MC, over for a movie night.
+But as I lay down for shavasana at the end of yoga I was thinking again about last week-end when I had EA, E and the ex-smoker, MC, over for a movie night.
 I loved that night.
-I really laughed with these funny women, that laugh that the smart women on the Bubble Hour have talked about-that real genuine laugh that comes in sobriety.
+I really laughed with these funny women, that laugh that the smart women on the Bubble Hour have talked about.
+That real genuine laugh that comes in sobriety.
 We all sat around and talked and laughed and snacked and no one drank.
-I had wine and booze in the fridge, but no one asked (and they could have!) and we all had fun.
+I had wine and booze in the fridge fro them, but no one asked (and they could have!) and we all had fun.

-Then out of no where, I berated myself and this beautiful night: "You are so pathetic!"
+Then out of no where, I berated myself during shavansana over this beautiful night and memory: "You are so pathetic!"
 I told myself.

 "It took you until you were 38 years old to figure out you can laugh without alcohol and that other people have fun without it?
 You make a big deal out of everything!
 Who cares that you laughed one night with some women?
 Who cares that no one was drinking at a social event?
 God you're are so pathetic!"

-Then the tears started to squeeze out of my closed shavasana eyes an roll down into my ears and hair as I weakly argued with myself that it isn't pathetic to find joy in these new moments, it was wonderful...
+Then the tears started to squeeze out of my closed eyes an roll down into my ears and hair as I weakly argued back with myself that "it isn't pathetic to find joy in these new moments, it was wonderful..."

 What the fuck self?
-Stop sabotaging and tainting my recovery!
+Stop sabotaging and tainting my recovery and my memories!
 That was a beautiful night I don't care what you say.

 I'm still processing my thoughts about my therapy session.
 On the bus again and I will try not to sniffle my way to work.
 This may not be the best environment to dive into old wounds, but is the space I consistently have available.

 Toward the end of our session she said, "you were like a pawn that was just put into these situations."
-She saw the pattern that I'm starting to see: I was often at the center of these terrible situations-I found my sister and told my mom, I found my mom when she attempted suicide and called 911, I drove the car and went searching for our cat.
-I've been the liaison between my family members who can't talk openly with each other, the decision maker in crisis, the most equipped when I was just a child.
+She saw the pattern that I'm starting to see: I was often at the center of these terrible situations.
+The day after I turned 6 I found my sister's body in our shared bedroom and told my mom.
+When I was 12 I found my mom outside my bedroom door when she attempted suicide and I called 911.
+When I was 16 I drove the car and went searching for our cat in a neighborhood 25 minutes away from home.
+I've been the liaison between my family members who can't talk openly with each other, the decision maker in crisis, the most equipped of my family when I was just a child.

 I'm both angry at my parents for not acting as the adults in many of the situations I had to manage, and also very sad for them that they had lives filled with their own pain that crippled their abilities to be fully present during my childhood.
 It seems my family's guilt, shame, loss and pain is generational.
 Not drinking and dealing with this stuff are the steps I know how to break the cycle and live my life fully.
 I can't necessary heal my family but I can work with myself.